 - For each learner, we strive to find the delicate balance between providing support and fostering independence.

 - All learners, with and without disabilities, are expected to participate in leadership roles in the community.

 - Referrals for assessment for special education services can be generated by facilitators, Student Study Teams, and parents.

 - We are committed to a team approach with learners, parents, and staff.

 - ACLC employs 21st-century educational methods and technology to provide more varied learning opportunities.

 - Educational technologies include online learning, computer-assisted learning, and independent learning programs.

-If you have questions about our Special Education program or would like to inquire about an evaluation or services for your child, please contact Courtenay Bell, Special Education Manager.
+If you have questions about our Special Education program or would like to inquire about an evaluation or services for your child, please contact Mercedes Hudson, Director of Special Education.
 Should the team determine that an evaluation is appropriate the process can take approximately two months.

 - Specialized Academic Instruction is provided by Education Specialists & Paraprofessionals.

 - In-seminar support is our general approach and may include differentiated learning approaches, instructional cues, environmental accommodations, adjusted difficulty levels or schedules, and more.